|Medium||Serigraph on paper|

 |Colour||Printed in 35 colours|

 Born on 26 March, 1934 in a small village named Valod of Gujarat.
 He is a renowned figurative artist from Baroda School.
 The emotions of folk and tribal art of India are or...
 Read more

 Limited Edition Serigraph printed in 35 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 30 x 22 inch, Image size is 29 x 18 inch.
+The paper size is 30 x 22 inches, Image size is 29 x 18 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This limited edition serigraph is part of a series titled ‘The Ahmedabad Serigraphs’ which consist of 33 serigraphs done by 33 different artists each serigraph is a window to the city, as seen from the eyes of the artist, each of who has presented a central idea of Ahmedabad as testimony of their feeling for the city.

 “Amdavad is divided in two parts by Sabarmati and although I live in new part of the city, I feel Ahmedabad breathes Amadavadiyat in its old parts.
 Sabarmati attracted both Gandhi and crafts people and these two are close to my life and work.
 The mother and daughter who are working, selling and creating represent Ahmedabad for me.
 I have tried to layout my work in old miniature style where you see the buildings and river from top angle but human beings from front.
 ‘People of Ahmedabad’ inspire me.
 You have very poor living in mill areas and very rich living in Shahibaug and sometimes they rub shoulders at the Ravivari market or meet with their kites in Ahmedabad’s skyline on Uttarayan.
 Old monuments, Pols and Bazaars are what makes Ahmedabad and will hopefully remain that way for at least a few more years!“